 Very excited to be co-hosting this Science on Google+ event along with Buddhini Samarasinghe.
-We are chatting with paleontologists Jason Osborne and Aaron Alford about their efforts to improve citizen science.
+We are chatting with paleontologists Jason Osborne and Dr Aaron Alford about their efforts to improve citizen science.
 In particular, we’ll talk about outreach to students through data collection.
 I especially love their work that gives youth from disadvantaged backgrounds the opportunity to participate in practical science, including a chance to publish their findings.
-Join us on Aussie time Monday 19th 7.30pm (Sunday 18th 2.30pm USA Pacific).

-Join our latest +Science On Google+ HOA this Sunday the 18th of May at 2.30 pm Pacific time, as we chat with two of our Community members, scientists Jason Osborne and Dr Aaron Alford.
-They are co-founders of Paleo Quest, a not-for-profit organisation that promotes research and educational projects in Paleontology for the public (http://paleoquest.org).
+Jason and Aaron Alford are co-founders of Paleo Quest, a not-for-profit organisation that promotes research and educational projects in Paleontology for the public (http://paleoquest.org).
 Jason and Aaron also founded SharkFinder, a STEM education program that studies fossil remains of elasmobranch (shark, skates and ray) along the USA Atlantic coastal plain of Virginia, Maryland, North Carolina and South Carolina.
 SharkFinder provides kits and learning modules for citizens and classrooms to participate in data collection (http://www.sharkfinder.org/).

-Jason and Aaron will talk about their efforts to expand citizen science, with a special focus on how students can be better guided into STEM careers through these hands-on citizen science programs.
+Jason and Aaron will talk about their efforts to guide youth into STEM careers through hands-on citizen science programs.
 We will also discuss their upcoming publications that will incorporate data collected by students and the public, as reported by Scientific American (http://goo.gl/4drR1Z).
 We’ll then chat about how we can better support children from disadvantaged backgrounds to participate in STEM.